Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes, whether related to child custody, visitation rights, or division of assets, are emotionally charged and often complex.
-In Los Angeles, California 90047, a vibrant and diverse community with a population exceeding 2.4 million, resolving these conflicts efficiently and amicably is a priority for many families.
-Family dispute arbitration has emerged as a significant alternative to traditional court litigation, offering a private, less adversarial, and more flexible resolution process.
+In Los Angeles, California 90047, a vibrant and diverse community with a population exceeding 2.4 million, resolving these conflicts efficiently and amicably is a priority for many families. family dispute arbitration has emerged as a significant alternative to traditional court litigation, offering a private, less adversarial, and more flexible resolution process.

 Legal Framework Governing Arbitration in California